Keating Channel: Restoration initiatives

 On the north side of the channel a slight bend in Lake Shore Boulevard has created a narrow open space.
 In 1998, the Task Force to Bring Back the Don planted Staghorn Sumac (Rhus typhina), Sandbar Willow (Salix exigua), and Red Osier Dogwood (Cornus stolonifera) in this area.
 Despite poor soil conditions, the willow and the hardy sumac have thrived.
-It is now a long narrow glade of small trees and shrubs.
+It is now a long narrow grove of small trees and shrubs.

 Another small green space at the eastern end was also planned for restoration but the project was abandoned after one planting.
 There was also a proposal to remove part of the dock wall to improve fish habitat.
 These projects were suspended when it became apparent that a larger project would be starting soon.

 In 1999, the three levels of government announced plans to revitalize Toronto's waterfront.
 Among the four initial projects was a plan to restore the mouth of the Don to a more natural outlet.

 In 2005, an environmental assessment was initiated to investigate options to restore the original mouth of the Don.
 Some of the options being considered would fill in the Keating Channel and direct the Don River through a new channel just north of Lake Shore Boulevard or straight south to link up or cut the inner basin shipping channel to the south of the Keating Channel.
 The environmental assessment process is ongoing.

 Proponents of restoring the mouth of the Don to a more natural state have argued that this restoration would ameliorate the damage expected from a rare flood with water-flow equal to or greater than that from 1954's Hurricane Hazel.

-Villiers Island
+Ookwemin Minising

-In 2018 the western end started to be narrowed, as part of the construction of Villiers Island.
-Villiers Island will have the Keating Channel as its northern shore.
+In 2018, the western end was narrowed as part of the construction of Ookwemin Minising (formerly Villiers Island).
+Ookwemin Minising is a new island, which has the Keating Channel as its northern shore.
 The Polson slip will be naturalized, and its channel extended to the Don River.